Myrmex/overview/cadmus/graph-studio/graph-studio-samples.md

 ## Events

 Events are complex entities, which produce several nodes and triples.
 Each event type has its mapping.
-The historical events part model is:
+The historical events part model in Cadmus is an array of objects of type `HistoricalEvent`:

 - `events` (`HistoricalEvent[]`):
   - `eid` (`string`)